JHC LIVE: Where Voices Shape Our Future 💬⚡

 Benefits:

-We encourage all staff to embrace digitalisation and AI, empowering a smarter, more efficient JHC for the future.
+Our staff were also encouraged and inspired to embrace digitalisation and AI, as we continue to work towards a smarter, more efficient JHC for the future.

-We wrapped up the session with a Q&A segment, where staff raised important points on:
+We wrapped up the session with a Q&A segment, where staff raised important feedback on:

-• Management of Contracts – ensuring timely renewals to prevent procurement delays and create a smoother, closed-loop process.
+Management of Contracts – ensuring timely renewals to prevent procurement delays and creating a smoother, closed-loop process.

-These discussions highlight our shared commitment to supporting staff growth, improving processes, and enabling a more efficient workplace.
+These discussions highlight our shared commitment in supporting staff growth, improving processes, and enabling a more efficient workplace.

 (To hear the responses from CEO A/Prof Dan and COO Bee Ling, visit our intranet page here.)